boystrange/ProgramVerification/src/Chapter/Imp/SmallStep.lagda.md

 ## Relating big-step and small-step operational semantics

-Althought conceptually different, both the big-step and small-step semantics model the same notion of execution of IMP programs.
-This is not to say that the relations `_⇒_` and `_⟶_` coincide, as they have different co-domains, that is the sets of states and of configurations respectively, which is reflected by their different types in Agda.
+Although conceptually different, both the big-step and the small-step semantics model the same notion of execution of IMP programs, namely the same interpreter.
+This is not to say that
+the relations `_⇒_` and `_⟶_` coincide, as they have different co-domains, that are the sets of states and of configurations respectively, which is reflected by their different types in Agda.
 Instead we can prove the following **Big and Small-step Equivalence Theorem**: